mia-platform/lc39/docs/main-entrypoint.md

 ```
 This method is called for each route.
 The `schema` parameter it's the schema object set to the route.
-`transformSchemaForSwagger` it's called only on the first time that `/documentation/json` it's visited.
+`transformSchemaForSwagger` is only called on the first time that `/documentation/json` it's visited.

 [fastify-sensible]: https://github.com/fastify/fastify-sensible
 [k8s]: https://kubernetes.io/